If the medium is the message, as that late, great Canadian philosopher, Marshall McLuhan, asserted, then so is the price.

 And so in The Boston Globe’s sale to Red Sox owner John Henry, two conclusions can be drawn about Arthur Sulzberger, Jr.

-Of particular interest was a group in California, which owns the San Diego Union-Tribune.
+Of particular interest was a group in California, which also owns the San Diego Union-Tribune.
 Word is they offered Arthur more for The Globe than anyone else.

 While it's Arthur's prerogative to accept or reject offers, his approach to The Globe sale could place him in hot water should the company’s shareholders think he failed to maximize the newspaper’s value.